Meeting the goals we set for ourselves is not easy. It takes a tremendous amount of energy, focus, and discipline.

-If you are like me, you probably have your purpose, priorities, and projects all laid out.
-However you may also find yourself off track at times, overwhelmed by obstacles and distractions that get in the way.
+If you are like me, you probably have your purpose and priorities all laid out.
+However you may often find yourself off track at times.
+It is easy to become overwhelmed by obstacles and distractions that get in the way.
 So what is the best way or us to achieve your goals?

 It is learning is to dust yourself off and pick yourself back up.
-It is learning to develop resilience which is the ability to cope, adapt, overcome, and withstand challenges, failure, or crisis.
+It is learning to develop resilience.
+Resilience is the ability to cope, adapt, overcome, and withstand challenges, failure, or crisis.

 Sylvester Stallone in the last Rocky movie (for those of you that don’t follow the Rocky series, it was the 6th one) gave some fatherly advice to his son, “The world ain’t all sunshine and rainbows.
 It’s a very mean and nasty place and I don’t care how tough you are, it will beat you to your knees and keep you there permanently if you let it.
 You, me, or nobody is gonna hit as hard as life.
 But it ain’t about how hard you’re hit.
 It’s about how hard you can get it and keep moving forward.
 How much you can take and keep moving forward.
 That’s how winning is done!”
 I am sure he was talking to himself too in trying to recover from Rocky 5.